The Reckoning (2004 film): Production

 The film was shot in the fall of 2000 on location, in a variety of locations including Almería and Rodalquilar in Andalucía, Spain.
-Castle interiors were completed at Hedingham Castle, in Essex, England, with additional filming for the travelling sequences shot in mid Wales.
+Castle interiors were completed at Hedingham Castle, in Essex, England, with additional filming for the traveling sequences shot in mid Wales.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 40% of 87 surveyed critics gave the film a positive review; the average rating is 5.6/10.
 Metacritic rated it 49/100 based on 28 reviews, indicating "mixed or average reviews".
 Lael Loewenstein of Variety wrote, "The Reckoning has its flaws, among them a certain self-righteousness and a complicated storyline, but it is never less than gripping thanks to its gifted international cast."
 Roger Ebert rated it 3/4 stars and wrote that though there is too much emphasis on the mystery, the film works because of the characters.
 A. O. Scott of The New York Times called it "a talky, sententious affair".